Wisconsin poll finds 61% support for Black Lives Matters

-MADISON, Wis.
-(AP) — A new Wisconsin poll finds that 61% of respondents support Black Lives Matters protests happening across the nation.
+A new Wisconsin poll finds that 61% of respondents support Black Lives Matters protests happening across the nation.

-Black Lives Matter protesters gathered downtown Stevens Point on June 7, 2020 (WSAW photo)

 The latest Marquette Law School poll released Wednesday was conducted before protests in Madison saw two statues torn down and a state senator assaulted by protesters.